layer3switch/metrilyx-2.0/README.md

 ![Alt text](metrilyx/static/imgs/readme/screenshot_3.png)

 ### Requirements
 Metrilyx will run on any system that supports the packages mentioned below.
 It has primarily been tested on RedHat based flavors of Linux.
-Aside from the packages below, you will also need a running instances of the following:
+Aside from the packages below, you will also need running instances of the following:

-*	**kafka**

-	This is used for the devlivery of event annotations.
-This component is responsible for receiving events.

 *	**elasticsearch**

 	This is used to store all event annotations.
-This is where the data is queried from.
+This is where the data is queried from as well.

 *	**mongodb**

 	This component is used by heatmaps.

-*	**postgresql/mysql** (optional)
+*	**postgresql** (optional)

 	This component is only needed if you plan to store your models in a database other than the default sqlite3.
 Based on the number of models and usage a proper database may be needed.
+Metrilyx has been tested using postgresql and is currently in use at TicketMaster.
+MySQL has not been tried due to the lack of JSON support.

 #### OS Packages:
 ##### RHEL:
 Before running the command below, make sure you've added the **nginx repo** to yum.

-	yum -y install libuuid uuid nginx python-setuptools python-devel gcc mongodb
+	yum -y install libuuid uuid nginx python-setuptools python-devel gcc

 ##### Debian:
-	apt-get install libuuid1 uuid-runtime nginx python-setuptools python-dev libpython-dev make mongodb
+	apt-get install libuuid1 uuid-runtime nginx python-setuptools python-dev libpython-dev make

 #### Python Packages:
 	uuid